nicolass03/Simple-java-multi-client-server-chat./README.md

 # Simple-java-multi-client-server-chat.
 Here is an example of a multi-client chat developed in java with Caesar's encryption.

-Here is the format for chatting: message#client #.
+Here is the format for chatting: message#client *number of the client receiver*.

 Example: